Vinod-Kumar-R/AutomationTesting/README.md

 # Automation Framework for testing Web Application and Mobile Application using Selenium WebDriver
-Keyword Driver Framework is a Test Data Driven (TDD) and it's been implemented using JAVA and Spring Core.
+Keyword Driver Framework is a Test Data Driven (TDD) and it's has been implemented using JAVA and Spring Core.
 Main method start from class "Mainfunction.java" under package "com.automation.baseframework"

-**Below feature are supported by framework**
+**Below feature are support by framework**
- 1. Web Browser, Mobile Browser and Browser stack
+ 1. Web Browser, Mobile Browser and Browser Stack
  2. Support all type of Browser
- 3. ObjectRepository for storing of DOM element are support in 2 way and it configurable
+ 3. Object Repository for storing the DOM element are support in 2 way and it configurable

     i.
-CSV file are used to store ObjectRepository ii.MySql Database are used to store ObjectRepository
+CSV file

+    ii.MySql Database

- 4. Integration bewteen JIRA and Automation Framwork
+ 4. Integration bewteen JIRA and Automation Framwork (where test script are fetched from Jira test management).
- 5. Extent Report and KLOV Report (historical) for Test Result
+ 5. Extent Report and KLOV Report (historical) for Autoamtion Test Result.
- 6. Summary status report of test script are send to mail id after complete execution.
+ 6. Summary e-mail report of Automation Script.
- 7. Jenkins Integration for Continous CI/CD, in which Automation script are executed through jenkins and result are stored in partiuclar build.
+ 7. Jenkins Integration for Continous CI/CD.

 **Software Requirement**
 |   SlNo |   Software | Version |